 If you don't synchronise your changes to all tickets, only new attendees (those who purchase the ticket after you had made changes) would be in possession of the most up-to-date permissions.

 Here’s how to troubleshoot both ticket mix-up scenarios:

 a.
 Check that your attendee actually has the correct ticket.

 You can check what ticket your attendee has by going to Revenue > Ticket Sales and exporting a CSV file of anyone who has purchased a ticket.
 You can then search the CSV document for the attendee email address and see what ticket and what access they have.
-If they don’t have the right access, you can tell them that they would have to upgrade to another ticket.
-Here's a handy help doc on upgrading tickets.
+If they do not have the right access, you can tell them that they would have to upgrade to another ticket.

 b.
 Syncing your permissions to all Ticket purchases

 If they have the right ticket, but they still can’t access the content, it might mean that their ticket has old permissions active (so they bought the ticket before you made changes to the present ticket).
 To solve this issue you should select 'Sync Settings to Purchases' (see Screenshot below).

 i.
 Note that the numbers under Revenue > Ticket Sales might differ from what you see under Reporting > Attendees since the ticket sales reports only gather people who have purchased tickets (aka whose statuses are Completed order).